-Information LED
+Universal Information LED

-This LED will be blue when the UID function has been activated.
-When this LED flashes red, it indicates a fan failure.
-When red continuously it indicates an overheat condition, which may be caused by cables obstructing the airflow in the system or the ambient room temperature being too warm.
+When this LED blinks red quickly, it indicates a fan failure and when blinking red slowly a power failure.
+This LED will be blue when used for UID (Unit Identifier).
+When on continuously it indicates an overheat condition, which may be caused by cables obstructing the airflow in the system or the ambient room temperature being too warm.
 Check the routing of the cables and make sure all fans are present and operating normally.
 You should also check to make sure that the chassis covers are installed.
 Finally, verify that the heatsinks are installed properly (see Chapter 5).
 This LED will remain flashing or on as long as the indicated condition exists.
+See the table below for descriptions of the LED states.